Chicago Birth Injury Lawyer

 - Inappropriate administration of labor-inducing drugs.

-Most babies are delivered in a hospital in close proximity to the mother’s attending obstetrician.
+Most babies are delivered in a hospital near the mother’s attending obstetrician.
 In some cases, mothers have special circumstances that require specialized training in obstetrics.
 A minority of babies are delivered by midwives rather than physicians, although the number of deliveries by midwives seems to be on the rise.

-Many of the birth injuries that occur are preventable and avoidable.
-The physiological makeup of a mother, for example, a woman with a smaller pelvis or birth canal is known in advance.
-The fact that an unborn baby is large would make it very difficult, if not impossible, to deliver the child vaginally with the mother’s physical makeup.
-In a case where a large baby is attempted to be delivered vaginally, the delayed delivery may cause oxygen deprivation which can cause serious and permanent brain injury to the child.
+Many of the birth injuries that occur are preventable and avoidable, and Kreisman Law Offices will conduct a thorough investigation to uncover the causes of the injuries.
+Obstetricians should identify and diagnose in advance a woman with a smaller pelvis or birth canal.
+In such cases, the fact that an unborn baby is large would make it very difficult, if not impossible, to deliver the child vaginally, given the mother’s physical makeup.
+In a case where a doctor attempts to deliver a large baby vaginally, the delayed delivery may cause oxygen deprivation, which can cause serious and permanent brain injury to the child.

-In too many of the birth injury cases, the medical errors seem to be progressive in that one error compounds another.
-Many times the immediate need for a Cesarean section delivery is overlooked causing what amounts to preventable brain injury to the child.
+In too many of the birth injury cases, the medical errors seem to be progressive; one error compounds another.
+Many times, the immediate need for a Cesarean section delivery is overlooked, causing preventable brain injury to the child.

-A birth injury to your child is devastating.
+A birth injury to your child is devastating and truly heartbreaking.
 It is imperative that you have experienced lawyers on your side.
-With over forty years of experience in handling birth injury cases, the Chicago medical malpractice lawyers at the Kreisman Law Offices have the know-how and resources to aggressively handle your birth injury legal claim and obtain justice for you and your child.
-Contact our Chicago office at (312) 346-0045 or (800) 583-8002 for an immediate free consultation, or fill out a contact form.
+With over 45 years of experience in handling birth injury cases, the Chicago medical malpractice lawyers at the Kreisman Law Offices have the know-how and resources to aggressively handle your birth injury legal claim and obtain justice for you and your child.
+Contact our Chicago office at 312.346.0045 or 800.583.8002 for an immediate free consultation or fill out a contact form.

 - Birth Hypoxia